maksv21/time-calculator/README.md

-# jake
+# Jake
-A time calculator
+This is a calculator that helps you to calculate time.

+<i>Moves from Pure JS to React